WHAT IS A NATURAL HAZARD: HOW TO EXPLAIN ITS

 Violent moving air, falling of thunder and heavy rain characterize the thunderstorms

 In certain places, warm air rises , producing low pressure in that place.
 By this way dark clouds form.
-It causes lightning with severe sounds and heavy rain.
+It causes lightning with severe sounds and heavy rain as violent atmospheric condition.
 Thunderstorms generally forms in the place of high humidity like humid tropical areas (India) .

 CYCLONES IN WHAT IS A NATURAL HAZARD